Macomb County Probation Violation Defense Attorneys

 The Defense of Macomb County Probation Violations

-The philosophy of the Defense Team with LEWIS & DICKSTEIN, P.L.L.C., is that every probation violation is defensible one way or the other.
+The LEWIS & DICKSTEIN, P.L.L.C.
+Defense Team’s philosophy is that every probation violation is defensible one way or the other.
 If you are wrongfully accused of probation violation, defenses can be argued on your behalf, such as lack of willfulness (intent), mistake or misunderstanding, vague order of probation, unreliable drug or alcohol test result, expired order of probation, and many others.

 In other cases, the allegation of probation violation may be true; however, the punishment suggested by the probation department or being considered by the judge may be too harsh or fail to consider mitigating circumstances.
-In situations where other lawyers felt jail or prison was inevitable, we have been able to convince judges to consider alternatives other than imprisonment.
-We frequently persuaded judges to order therapy, drug treatment, fines, community service, additional probation, and many other creative alternatives.
-Even the toughest judges can be persuaded if the lawyer presents a different consequence or in a credible and convincing way.
+In situations where other lawyers felt jail or prison was inevitable, we have convinced judges to consider alternatives other than imprisonment.
+We frequently persuaded judges to order therapy, drug treatment, fines, community service, additional probation, and other creative alternatives.
+Even the toughest judges can be persuaded if the lawyer credibly and convincingly presents a different alternative.

-The bottom line is that jail and prison can be avoided in many cases, even when it seems that incarceration is a virtual certainty.
-The lawyer must be willing to fearlessly and tenaciously do whatever is necessary to protect his or her client.
+The bottom line is that jail and prison can be avoided in many cases, even when incarceration seems to be a virtual certainty.
+The lawyer must be willing to fearlessly and tenaciously do whatever is necessary to protect their client.

 Macomb County Circuit Court and District Courts

-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have been appearing in the various Macomb County courts for decades, and we are very familiar with all of the judges, prosecutors, and their staff.
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have appeared in the various Macomb County courts for decades.
+We are very familiar with the judges, prosecutors, and their staff.
 Some disreputable lawyers who have offices in Macomb County claim to have special relationships and guarantee particular outcomes.
 Representations such as these are unethical, manipulative, and untruthful.
-The fact is that judges, prosecutors, and probation officers respect lawyers who have reputations for being prepared, and who are knowledgeable, zealous, and ethical.
+The fact is that judges, prosecutors, and probation officers respect lawyers who have reputations for being prepared and knowledgeable, zealous, and ethical.
 Hiring a lawyer who claims to have a special “in” with someone important almost always backfires.
-Don’t trust your fate to a “bargain priced” or disreputable attorney.
+Don’t trust your fate to a “bargain-priced” or disreputable attorney.

-The judges in the Macomb County Circuit Court, located in Mt.
-Clemens, Michigan, handles felony probation violations.
-Because the maximum sentence for a felony is prison time, the judge has the option of imposing a prison sentence for a violation of probation.
-The maximum sentence for the violation is the same as the maximum sentence for the original charge.
-Although the judge is required to consider the sentencing guidelines at the time of sentencing, he or she is not bound by them and can order a sentence that exceeds the guidelines.
+The Macomb County Circuit Court judges handle felony probation violations.
+Because the maximum sentence for a felony is prison time, the judge can impose a prison sentence for a violation of probation.
+The maximum penalty for the violation is the same as the maximum sentence for the original charge.
+Although the judge must consider the sentencing guidelines at the time of sentencing, they are not bound by them and can order a sentence that exceeds the guidelines.